yamasolutions/integral/docs/extending_integral.md

 3. Make any changes necessary such as updating the form to only contain fields relating to `special_offers`
 4. Remove the additional Integral backend views which were generated that you are not using

-Now the only thing that is missing is special offer activity management.
-To add special offer activities to the activities page we're going to override the `ActivitiesGrid`
+To add special offer activities to the activities page and recent activity widget we're going to update the Integral config file;

 ```
-# app/extensions/lib/integral/grids/activities_grid_decorator.rb

-module Integral
-  # Grids
+# config/initializers/integral.rb

-  module Grids
-    # Override the versions which are displayed in the activity listing grid
-    ActivitiesGrid.class_eval do
-      scope do
-        Integral::UserVersion.all.union(Integral::PageVersion.all).union(Integral::PostVersion.all).union(Integral::ListVersion.all).union(Integral::ImageVersion.all).union(SpecialOfferVersion.all).order('created_at DESC')
-      end
-    end
-  end
-end
+config.additional_tracked_classes = [SpecialOffer]
 ```

 Lastly we need to update the decorator;